tktracker/IntuneDocs/intune/apps/tutorial-configure-slack-enterprise-grid.md

 12. Click **Save**.

 ### (Optional) Create an Android device compliance policy
 Set up an Intune device compliance policy to set the conditions that a device must meet to be considered compliant.
 For this tutorial, we’ll create a device compliance policy for Android devices.
-Compliance policies are platform-specific, so you need to create a separate policy for your Slack users on iOS devices.
+Compliance policies are platform-specific, so you need to create a separate policy for your Slack users on iOS/iPadOS devices.
 1. In Intune, select **Device compliance** > **Policies** > **Create Policy**.
 2. In Name, enter "Android compliance policy test".
 3. In Description, enter "Android compliance policy test".